Persona 5 Strikers review — I didn’t see this coming

 Persona 5-2

 The game brings back the cast from Persona 5 a few months after the end of that game, sending them on a road trip across Japan as they enter metaphysical worlds and save people robbed of their free will.
 At first, I found this premise a bit dull.
 It’s a similar setup to the last game, and as much as I like these characters, they’ve already gone through their arcs.
-The start of the game is slow, spending too much time setting up the plot (which isn’t all that complicated) and reintroducing the characters.
+The start is slow, spending too much time setting up the plot (which isn’t all that complicated) and reintroducing the characters.

 Persona games always have slow openings.
 Usually, I’m fine with that, but it was a bit annoying here.
 I wanted to try out the new combat system.
-After a brief intro to the real-time fighting via a tutorial at the start of the game, I had to wait too long to get into an actual battle.
+After a brief intro to the real-time fighting via a tutorial at the start, I had to wait too long to get into an actual battle.

 But Persona 5 Strikers picks up after you gain access to your first dungeon.
 For one thing, you finally get to beat enemies up.
-You also get introduced to one of the game’s main new character, Sophia.
+You also get introduced to one of the game’s new characters, Sophia.
 She’s an AI, and she gives the story a person to follow who actually has some emotional growing to do.
 Sure, it’s the typical “robot learns about humanity” trope, but I’m a sucker for that kind of thing (you can probably blame Star Trek: The Next Generation and Data for that).

 Fight for it

 Combat is what really won me over.
-I was worried that Persona 5 Strikers would be a basic hack-and-slash.
+I was worried that Persona 5 Strikers would be a basic hack-‘n’-slash.
 Instead, the fighting works much as it does in other Persona games.
 You still have to take advantage of enemy weaknesses if you want to win battles without too much hassle.

 The fighting feels great.
 Each character has their own style.
 Haru uses an axe, making her attacks slower but strong.
 Makoto can can string together fast combos (and ride a motorcycle through enemies, which is just great).
 Joker, the main character, has access to multiple Personas, meaning he can use more abilities than the others.
 And just like with Persona 5, you’ll be switching between characters and Personas often to take advantage of their strengths when the situation calls for them.
 The fighting is fast-paced, but you’re not spamming buttons.
 You need to be careful about committing yourself to long combos that can leave you open to attack, and you also want to spend some time casting spells between the beatdowns.